 The inability to shift transport investment away from roads is a concern.
 We cannot build our way out of congestion.
-Why is it so hard to break this cycle despite all the evidence to the contrary?
+We cannot break this cycle despite all the evidence to the contrary.
 The transport investment in 2020 has not changed.
 Most of the money will be spent on roads.

 Many could easily ride 10 km in under 50 minutes.
 Electric bikes would make this distance seem trivial.
 So why is the conclusion to congestion that we need to spend more on roads?

 In ever denser cities the measure for transport is how much space a commuter takes up: the less the better.
 A car and driver need about six square metres of space.
 Compare that to a bus that can take dozens of people, and light rail that can take hundreds.
 Both replace cars.
 Bikes provide health and lifestyle benefits as well.
 It seems obvious that active travel is the far better option.
 Bike paths are much cheaper to build than roads.
 For a cash-strapped government, the decision to build bike paths should be an easy one.